Search Engine Marketing: Paid or Unpaid?

 Organic SEO Methods

 Unpaid methods of search engine marketing are perhaps the most familiar.
 In general, simply think of it as SEO – search engine optimization.
-As more small and large business begin to make and manage their own web presences, numerous resources are being developed to help people learn about how to improve or "optimize" their sites for the search engines.
-In concept it's simple: rank certain words or phrases for the front page of Google.
+As more small and large business begin to make and manage their own web presences, numerous resources are being developed to help people learn about how to improve or "optimize" their sites for the search engines like Google or Bing.
+In concept it's simple: rank certain words or phrases for the front page of search results.
 In practice it's incredibly challenging: learn and implement the never-ending technical "magic" that helps sites rank well in Google.
 And don't forget that the target moves, unexpectedly: Google changes their algorithms every so often which make changes both big and small for the laundry list of SEO best practices.

 Paid methods of search engine marketing compose the other large category.
 While in principle they closely resemble the original print advertising methods of the early days (yellow pages, newspaper ads, billboards, tv commercials, etc.), in practice, paid search engine marketing methods are a bit more complex.
 Perhaps the most common form is the PPC (pay per click) campaign, utilizing services such as Google AdWords or Bing Ads.
 The basic idea is to create an ad and submit it to a service which display the ads on websites, graciously requiring the product group to only pay "per click," or, when the ad is clicked on.
 The price per click can vary from a few cents to a few dollars, occasionally in the double digits (e.g. insurance groups, law firms, doctor offices, etc.).